EhRom/Puffix.SqlDevOps/Deploy/WinRM/README.md

 winrm get winrm/config/client
 ```

-To allow the the sur machine, enter the following command (on a Powershell Command Promt on the target machine)
+To allow the source machine, enter the following command (on a Powershell Command Promt on the target machine)
 ```powershell
 Set-Item WSMan:\localhost\Client\TrustedHosts <fullyqualifiedsourcemachine.mydomain.local>
 ```